lisa-read/team-pre-interview-technical-task/README.md

 1. Clone this repository
 2. Implement your solution using Terraform
-3. Use the AWS credentials we provided to plan & apply your changes
+3. Use the AWS credentials we provided to plan & apply your changes into our AWS account
 4. Keep the resources provisioned and provide us a link to a Git public repository with your final solution

 ⏱️ Your solution must be provided within 3 working days of receipt of this test.